Sunday's Bulletin Message 7/21/2019

 We're discovering the words and deeds of our Lord Jesus Christ and attempting to apply them to our lives and the lives of our families.

 I hope you're already asking this question at the beginning of any decisions you are making and I'm hoping that as you do, you are honestly attempting to “trust and obey”.
 A great theme such as “What Would Jesus Do?” only profits those applying what they learn.
-Today, we're considering what happened when Jesus went into the temple.
-(Matthew 21:12-16)
+Today we are considering how Jesus described the Scribes and Pharisees (Matthew 23:1-39)

 Together We Can,